-Phys 375 Lab Manual

-Because the course is in transition, we will not be using a traditional Lab Manual (no more cookbooks!).
+Phys 375 Lab Manual: Because the course is in transition, we will not be using a traditional Lab Manual (no more cookbooks!).
 Information necessary for each lab will be posted on the course website for download.

-Lab Reports:

-The emphasis in the lab reports will be to learn how to keep a laboratory notebook.
-This should be a record of what you did in the lab (including mistakes - never erase!).
-The lab report should consist to two main parts - the record of what you did in the lab, including notes on the apparatus, how you acquired data, and the raw data.
+Lab Reports: The lab report should consist of two main parts - the record of what you did in the lab, including notes on the apparatus, how you acquired data, and the raw data.
 The second part is data analysis, including plots, extraction of the actual quantities to be measured, and uncertainty analysis.
 It should end with a discussion of ways to improve the measurement.
 This may be a different form for a lab report than you are used to - rather than having you repeat the material we already know (what the problem is, what the equipment is,...) you should focus on what you did and what conclusions you drew.
-The grading will be as follows
+The grading will be as follows: